7 Guidelines for Building a Home Gym in Your Apartment

 By Jeremy Steckler

 We all know that exercise is important to living a healthy life, but finding the time and money to go to the gym can be a huge burden.
-With an uptick in remote jobs, many workers are interested in building a home gym so they can get a quick workout during lunch or between calls.
+With an uptick in remote jobs, many workers are interested in building an apartment home gym so they can get a quick workout during lunch or between calls.
 For those in a home, whether it be renting in downtown Seattle or owning in the suburbs of Edmonds, it’s possible to devote an entire room to being a gym.

 However, folks in apartments don’t have that luxury.
 With few places to store equipment, building a home gym in an apartment proves to be a challenge.
 ApartmentGuide reached out to experts in the fitness industry to address this issue and provide you with seven tips on how to build a functional home gym.